arc53/DocsGPT/docs/pages/Guides/How-to-train-on-other-documentation.md

 ![video-example-of-how-to-do-it](https://d3dg1063dc54p9.cloudfront.net/videos/how-to-vectorise.gif)

-Start by going to
+Start by going to `/scripts/` folder.
-`/scripts/` folder

 If you open this file you will see that it uses RST files from the folder to create a `index.faiss` and `index.pkl`.

 It currently uses OPEN_AI to create vector store, so make sure your documentation is not too big.
-Pandas cost me around 3-4$
+Pandas cost me around 3-4$.

-You can usually find documentation on github in docs/ folder for most open-source projects.
+You can usually find documentation on github in `docs/` folder for most open-source projects.

 ### 1. Find documentation in .rst/.md and create a folder with it in your scripts directory
 Name it `inputs/`